 An umbilical granuloma is a damp, reddish lump of tissue that remains on a baby’s belly button after the umbilical cord has dried and fallen off.
 An umbilical granuloma does not cause any pain.
 It may discharge a small amount of fluid.
 Usually, it goes away by itself but your doctor can easily treat this minor infection.

-A lot of traditional and religious belief were attached to umbilical cord stump.
+A lot of traditional and religious beliefs were attached to the umbilical cord stump.
 Some of the popular ones include:

-Remember all these are mere religious beliefs and don’t have any truth attached to it.
+Remember all these are mere religious beliefs and don’t have any truth attached to them.